subash-0/3sTime/README.md

 # nepTime
-An npm module for nepali time which show your current time in nepali format (font) nepTime is a lightweight npm module for displaying the current time in Nepali numerals.
-You can customize the text color, background color, and clock format (12-hour or 24-hour) to fit seamlessly with your web project’s design.
+nepTime is a lightweight npm module for displaying the current time in Nepali numerals.

 #  Installation
 ```bash